-No specific DTONs were found during this survey, though change is evident, especially at the approach to Bechevin Bay.
+No specific DTONs were found during this survey, though change is widespread.
 'Note C' is still valid and should be retained ("Mariners are urged to use extreme caution while navigating in Bechevin Bay.
 The channel through the north entrance and Bechevin Bay is subject to frequent shoaling.
-Local knowledge of the area is essential for safe navigation.")
+Local knowledge of the area is essential for safe navigation."